ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

         # Reference by plugin name, including description
         - plugin: ansible.builtin.file
           plugin_type: lookup
-          description: You can use the ansible.builtin.file lookup to read files on the controller.
+          description: You can use the ansible.builtin.file lookup to read files on the control node.

         # Reference by rST documentation anchor
         - ref: aci_guide